 So here we are with Part 4 of The Sleuth Kit (TSK) series of posts I am doing.
-I hope you have learned something so far, as I know I have.
-This one will be a bit shorter, but it might come in handy for you sometime.
+I hope you have learned something so far.

 how we can turn TSK and netcat into an even more powerful tool set.